Overview

 If you’ve ever used an online text editor, you will find yourself very at home with both the look and the structure of Projects, but we do have a few nifty features that will help you with especially long-form content.

 At the top, you have a few buttons.
-I will go through the buttons in order of appearance, left to right.
 You can hover over some of these buttons to get more information.

-Most of these are probably pretty self-explanatory, but I will go through some of them that might not be.
+Most of these are probably pretty self-explanatory, but let’s go through all of them.

 Using Projects